Queue Groups

 Queue group names follow the same naming rules as subjects.
 Foremost, they are case sensitive and cannot contain whitespace.
 Consider structuring queue groups hierarchically using a period .

 .
-Some server functionalities can use wildcard matching on them.
+Some server functionalities like queue permissions can use wildcard matching on them.

 Queue subscribers are ideal for scaling services.
 Scale up is as simple as running another application, scale down is terminating the application with a signal that drains the in flight requests.
 This flexibility and lack of any configuration changes makes NATS an excellent service communication technology that can work with all platform technologies.